csftech/Xiaomi-OpenWrt-firmware-toolkit/README.md

 This tool enables you to do further research on Xiaomi IoT device.

-The toolkit currently have two features, (1) verification and (2) extraction.
+The toolkit currently have two features, (1) show info (2) extraction.

 **Usage**